 We’ve all seen the wet floor sign.
 Maybe it makes you walk with caution, maybe you ignore it altogether.
 But seeing a big slippery banana? 🍌 🏃🏻♂️ Maybe that will get you to slow down!

-Here are some gritty stuff in public spaces and dirty streets.
+Here’s some gritty stuff in public spaces and dirty streets.
 Remixing street signs is most definitely a crime, but isn’t it adorable?

 What I love about this next one is how the artists brought something whimsical into an otherwise miserable spot: trash cans, bars on the windows, and litter and weeds on the ground.
 The artist used a similar technique as we’ve seen in earlier examples up the page–cartoon purses and tape art.